-Figure 2-1 shows the Township of The North Shore in its regional context.
+Figure 2-1 shows the Town of Spanish in its regional context.
 There are a number of Aboriginal communities and organizations around the area including Whitefish Lake First Nation, Wikwemikong Unceded First Nation, Serpent River First Nation, Mississauga #8 First Nation, Sagamok Anishnawbek First Nation, and Whitefish River First Nation.
 Métis Councils in the area include Historic Sault Ste.
 Marie Métis, North Channel Métis, Sudbury Métis, and the North Bay Métis.

-A more in-depth discussion of The North Shore and the surrounding area is contained in the Community Profile (HSAL, 2014) and is woven throughout the chapters of this report, including the geoscientific characteristics of The North Shore area, the natural environment, transportation infrastructure, and the people and activities which contribute to the well-being of the community.
+A more in-depth discussion of Spanish and the surrounding area is contained in the Community Profile (HSAL, 2014) and is woven throughout the chapters of this report, including the geoscientific characteristics of the Spanish area, the natural environment, transportation infrastructure, and the people and activities which contribute to the well-being of the community.

-Figure 2-1: The North Shore and Surrounding Lands
+Figure 2-1: Spanish and Surrounding Lands